sharetribe/flex-docs/src/docs/tutorial/working-with-translations/index.md

         └── en.json
 ```

-On top of that file, there are also couple components that contain a
+On top of that file, there are also a couple components that contain a
 huge amount of text content (e.g. **AboutPage**, **PrivacyPolicy**, and
 **TermsOfService**).
-The content of those components is not included to
+The content of those components is not included in
-the translation file, since they need a free-form structure and styling.
+the translation file since they need a free-form structure and styling.
 It is easier to achieve that with a markup language (like HTML and JSX)
 than key-value mapping you see in _en.json_ file: